peiyaow/JICO_old/README.md

 We provide a [toy example script](https://github.com/peiyaow/continuum/blob/master/sim/toy.R) to get you familarize with the code.

 We also include all the scripts we used for simulations in [continumm/sim](https://github.com/peiyaow/continuum/tree/master/sim).
-Unfortunately we do not release the code from real data implementation code since they are confidential.
-We will grant you the access upon request.

 For further inquiry please reach out to the repository owner: peiyaow76@gmail.com.
 We will address your questions at our earliest convenience.